rafecolton/memory-dotfiles/README.md

 - Add 'add' command (done but still needs tests)
 - Remove `.vimrc`, `.gvimrc`, and `.git-authors` files from default profile (they're causing more harm than good)
+- Make tests safer by with a fake home directory

 **NOTE:** The testing strategy and output format were borrowed from [modcloth-labs/mithril](https://github.com/modcloth-labs/mithril)